 David’s second book is an intellectual history of U.S. foreign policy from the Spanish-American War to the present.
-Provisionally titled Worldmaking: The Art and Science of American Diplomacy, the book will be published in 2015 by Farrar, Straus and Giroux.
+Worldmaking: The Art and Science of American Diplomacy was published in 2015 by Farrar, Straus and Giroux and was reviewed to acclaim in the Wall Street Journal, Washington Post, New York Review of Books, Dallas Morning News, Foreign Affairs, and many other outlets.
+In 2016, the Society for U.S. Intellectual History selected Worldmaking as an "honorable mention" for its annual book prize.

 Dr. Milne is also a senior editor of the Oxford Encyclopedia of American Military and Diplomatic History (NY: OUP, 2013).
 He was a Fox International Fellow at Yale University in 2003, a senior fellow at the Gilder-Lehrman Institute for American History in New York City in 2005, and a visiting fellow at the American Philosophical Society, Philadelphia in 2009.
 David has also secured funding from the Kennedy Library, the Johnson Library, the British Academy, and was awarded an AHRC Research Fellowship in 2011.

-In addition to the above, David’s research has appeared in The Journal of Military History, Review of International Studies, International Affairs, the International Journal, and the Historical Journal.
-An admirer of Richard Hofstadter’s example as a public educator – a scholar who believed that historians must also engage with the present – David has also written for the Los Angeles Times, The Nation, and The New Statesman.
+In addition to the above, David’s research has appeared in The Journal of Military History, Review of International Studies, International Affairs, Diplomatic History, the International Journal, and the Historical Journal.
+An admirer of Richard Hofstadter’s example as a public educator – a scholar who believed that historians must also engage with the present – David has also written for the Wall Street Journal, Los Angeles Times, The Nation, Foreign Policy, and The New Statesman.
+More information on David's work can be found at davidmilne.info

 The Dangers of Scientism